Last updated on March 25th, 2025

 - Make or purchase macaroon cookies.
 Crush cookies for filling and place in a bowl.

-- Finely chop walnuts and candied cherries and add to bowl.
+- Finely chop walnuts or almonds and candied cherries and add to bowl.

 - Zest orange and add to bowl and mix together.